EngineeringMoonBear/docker-jmeter/README.md

 docker-machine scp jmeter-controller:/load_tests/${TEST_DIR}/${TEST_PLAN}.jtl /home/user/docker-jmeter-controller/load_tests/my_test/.
 ```

+### New Enhancements in the Workflow

+1. **Automated System Update**:
+   - The provisioning scripts automatically update and upgrade the Ubuntu system to ensure that it is using the latest software versions in a non-interactive manner.

+2. **Non-Interactive Firewall Configuration**:
+   - Firewall rules are applied automatically to allow necessary ports for Docker Swarm and JMeter communication, ensuring that the nodes can connect without manual intervention.

+3. **Reliable SSH Connection Setup**:
+   - Added retry mechanisms in the scripts to ensure stable SSH connections to each node, improving reliability during the setup process.

+4. **Overlay Network Configuration**:
+   - Worker nodes are automatically connected to a Docker overlay network, ensuring seamless communication between the controller and worker nodes during distributed load testing.

 ### Summary

 This workflow outlines how to set up a distributed JMeter testing environment using Docker Swarm with the updated terminology of "Controller" and "Worker" nodes.
-By utilizing modern Docker Swarm commands and focusing on DigitalOcean provisioning, we create a more streamlined and inclusive testing setup.
+By utilizing modern Docker Swarm commands and focusing on DigitalOcean provisioning, we create a streamlined, automated, and inclusive testing setup that reduces manual intervention and improves reliability.